 Not all alcohols are drying!
 Some are long chain, fatty alcohols that help smoothen, soften and moisturise hair.
 Common fatty alcohols used in hair products are- Cetyl alcohol, Cetearyl alcohol, Stearyl alcohol etc.

 A styling technique where you take your fingers to coil your hair around it.
 It’s a great way to train your curls, to make wonky wavier sections curlier.
-Highly recommended for beginners, this method is wonderfully explained by Liz in this post.
+Highly recommended for beginners and for wavy hair loose curlies looking for a fatter clump.

 A DIY, home-made hair gel made from boiling flaxseeds.
 It is incredibly moisturising, reduces frizz drastically and is really inexpensive.
 It is slimy and goopy in consistency and wavy-curly girls across the world love it!
 Learn how to make it from the video below!